m-tach/applied_fsharp/Projects/Project_2/features.md

     * Parsing implemented
     * Type checking implemented
         * Checks that all returns are of the same type that the function expects
-        * --Checks that everything returns as the last thing within a function
     * Codegen implemented
     * Supports recursion
-    * --Supports local functions
  * Return is now implemented
     * Checks that there is no returns outside of a function